florsol99/AudioEstudio/README.md

 # 🎛️ AudioEstudio

-**VST3 plugin** for REAPER and other DAWs that allows control of sound .
+**VST3 plugin** for REAPER and other DAWs that allows control of sound : panning, volume and depth.

 ![Plugin Interface](screenshot.png)